Attractions

 Mussenden Temple

 Mussenden Temple is located in the beautiful surroundings of Downhill Demesne near Castlerock in County Londonderry.
-It perches dramatically on a 120 ft cliff top, high above the Atlantic Ocean on the north-western coast of Northern Ireland, offering spectacular views westwards over Downhill Strand towards Magilligan Point and County Donegal and to the east Castlerock beach towards Portstewart, Portrush and Fair Head
+It perches dramatically on a 120 ft cliff top, high above the Atlantic Ocean on the North-Western coast of Northern Ireland, offering spectacular views westwards over Downhill Strand towards Magilligan Point and County Donegal and to the East Castlerock beach towards Portstewart, Portrush and Fair Head.

 Situated just off the Causeway Coastal Route, Whiterocks Coastal Park enjoys a stunning natural location, with limestone cliffs stretching from Curran Strand to Dunluce Castle.